 Billionaire from Oldham

-He previously considered purchasing Premier League club, like Chelsea, before shifting his focus to French football in 2019.
+He previously considered purchasing a Premier League club, like Chelsea, before shifting his focus to French football in 2019.

 DON'T MISS:

-He is now based in Monaco and is supporter of Ineos Grenadiers, the British elite cycling team that was once known as Team Sky but is now named after his petrochemical business and has won seven Tour de France titles.
+He is now based in Monaco and is a supporter of Ineos Grenadiers, the British elite cycling team that was once known as Team Sky but is now named after his petrochemical business and has won seven Tour de France titles.

-Despite his connections to Manchester United, Sir Jim became Chelsea season ticket holder after relocating to London.
+Despite his connections to Manchester United, Sir Jim became a Chelsea season ticket holder after relocating to London.

 Forbes estimates that he is much wealthier than Blues owner Roman Abramovich.